EveNyarango/Github-Issue-tracker/ReadMe.md

 Pick the particular user if you get different users

-Click on Repositories button
+Click on Repositories button to view the user repositories

-Click on issue for a  particular repository
+Click on issue for a  particular repository to view the issues if the repository has issues

 View the issue on github by clicking open.